nomad-coe/nomad/docs/oasis.md

 A few things to notice:

-- Be secretive about your admin credentials; make sure this file is not publicly readable.
 - We will use your hostname as `deployment_id`.
 When you publish uploads from your Oasis to the central NOMAD, this will be added as upload metadata and allows to see where the upload came from.